cardillan/mindcode/ROADMAP.markdown

 # Speculative optimization for speed

-* `optimization-quota` compiler option: a numerical value.
+* `instruction-overload` compiler option: a numerical value.
 Nonzero value allows performing speed optimizations that would exceed instruction space by at most the given quota, followed by other optimization passes specified by the optimizer.
 If the code size after the additional optimizations fits instruction space, the optimization is committed; if it doesn't, the optimization is rolled back and rejected forever.
 Limited to 200 in the web